awslabs/gluonts/docs/examples/extended_forecasting_tutorial/extended_tutorial.md

 In general, the datasets provided by GluonTS are objects that consists of three main members:

 - `dataset.train` is an iterable collection of data entries used for training.
-Each entry corresponds to one time series
+Each entry corresponds to one time series.
 - `dataset.test` is an iterable collection of data entries used for inference.
 The test dataset is an extended version of the train dataset that contains a window in the end of each time series that was not seen during training.
 This window has length equal to the recommended prediction length.
 - `dataset.metadata` containts metadata of the dataset such as the frequency of the time series, a recommended prediction horizon, associated features, etc.